 10. Open a Mobile Car-Detailing Service

-A lot of men love cars — and many would love to work on them.
+Many men love cars — and many would love to work on them.
 However, auto repair can take years of training before you can open your own shop.
 What’s more, owning a shop requires paying for rent, equipment and insurance.

 You can go to your clients’ homes or places of work.
 Work on one-off jobs or secure contracts from office parks and other businesses to bring in steady revenue for your startup.